Reading time: 6 minutes

 Expressive writing helps your mind/brain focus.
 It puts things into an organized structure.
 It helps your mind make sense of the stuff that’s happening.

 So take some time at the end of each day and just write down or record what’s bothering you.
 Doesn’t matter about your writing or even if you type it.
 Doesn’t matter whether you can spell or your grammar is correct.
 It does not matter!

 The only thing that matters is that you write it down.

 Then chuck it away if you want, or delete it or keep it.
 Doesn’t matter.
 Just write about what’s troubling you today.

 3. Be your own best friend if your life sucks

-Never say anything about you that you don’t want to come true.
+Also, remember to never say anything about yourself that you don’t want to come true.

-Once you decide to believe in yourself, to accept yourself, to honour and respect yourself you’ll discover the world will follow suit.
-Decide to feel terrific about who you are.
+Once you decide to believe in yourself, to accept yourself, to honor and respect yourself, you’ll discover the world will follow suit.
+So you might as well decide to feel terrific about who you are.